telerik/ui-for-aspnet-mvc-examples/multiselect/get-POST-data/README.md

-# CRUD operations with MultiColumnComboBox

-The MultiColumnComboBox is a view-only widget by design and does not provide edit, delete and create features.

-You can implement them, however, by adding custom buttons to its [templates](https://docs.telerik.com/kendo-ui/controls/editors/multicolumncombobox/overview#templates) and handling events from them to, for example, show AJAX forms from partial views in a popup.

-## Prerequisites

-This example steps on the [Using Kendo Window for MVC with AJAX Forms](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/window/KendoWindow-Ajax-Form) example so you should get familiar with its concepts and requirements.
+# Get MultiSelect data in POST to Controller

+The MultiSelect is a `<select multiple>` element and behaves like one in a POST query - the browser will add a form data field with the name of the widget for each selected item, and the value of the form field will be the value of the item.
+This means that your model needs to expect a List of values for the given field.

+The example also shows how you can get the selected values with JavaScript so you can use them to craft your own query in case you have more specific requirements.